 That’s my 5-step classroom planning process.
 Know, Understand, Apply, Analyse (and evaluate) and Create.
-A quick way to think about how to make a classroom inclusive.
-Make your students visible.
+This a quick way to think about how to make a classroom inclusive.
 One where barriers to learning are minimised and learning is maximised.
 One where every student is at the heart of the learning program!

 Do you wish to learn more about using Williams’ model of creative thinking for classroom planning?
 My book, Curriculum Journeys – Towards Inclusion (A Journey through the world of Curriculum Frameworks for the inclusive education of ALL students), gives more detail on William’s Model, as well as others and on the process of planning for an inclusive classroom.
 Framed as a journey through curriculum frameworks, the book takes you, the practising teacher, through seven different planning frameworks for developing a 21st Century inclusive classroom learning environment, one where all students can learn.
 You can find it on Amazon now!